The opam manual

 • likewise, with-doc dependencies are only required when building the package documentation

-• likewise, with-dev-setup dependencies are only required for a developer tool
+• likewise, with-dev-setup (since opam 2.2) dependencies are only required for a developer tool

 • depopts: [ <pkgname> { <filtered-package-formula> } ... ]: the package optional dependencies.
 This field is similar to depends: in format.
 It contains packages that will be used, if present, by the package being defined, either during build or runtime, but that are not required for its installation.
 The implementation uses this information to define build order and trigger recompilations, but won't automatically install depopts when installing the package.